Legal aid in Europe

-HiiL published a report comparing legal aid systems in nine countries: France, Germany, Belgium, England & Wales, Scotland, Ireland, Poland, the Netherlands and Finland.
-The report has been produced for the research institute of the Dutch Ministry of Security and Justice (WODC).
-The report was sent to Dutch parliament on May 20, 2014, in order to inform the debate on legal aid reform.
+HiiL delivered a report to the research institute of the Dutch Ministry of Security and Justice (WODC) comparing legal aid systems in nine countries: France, Germany, Belgium, England & Wales, Scotland, Ireland, Poland, the Netherlands and Finland.
+The report has been sent to the Dutch parliament on May 20, 2014.
 It also investigates the minimum requirements for state-financed legal aid under the European Convention of Human Rights (ECHR) and from case law of the European Court of Human Rights (ECtHR).

 Legal aid is one of several ways to guarantee access to justice.
 The ECtHR is open to alternatives, such as simplification of procedures.
 The reports lists the criteria for legal aid in several categories of cases.
 It also shows that, and how, all countries in this research are working on legal aid reform.

 The report identifies nine factors that seem to have a (major) positive impact on costs and/or quality.
 Five variables seem to have little impact on budgets, and varying impacts on quality.
 Two variables with uncertain impact on costs and quality deserve further study.
 Overall, the examples set by neighbouring countries, suggest how systems can be innovated in a more substantial and holistic way by improving the interaction with other elements of the justice system so that access to justice becomes less costly for citizens and governments, and leads to better outcomes for citizens.